What Orwell says in Notes on Nationalism (1945), and why it’s still relevant today.

 This last one is perhaps similar to how environmental outrage appears on the international stage.
 For instance, western countries protest whaling in Japan, yet overlook the slaughter of livestock in incredible numbers back home.
 One is viewed as somehow different and removed from the other.

 Nationalists believe the past is mutable.
 They fantasize about different outcomes, and transfer fragments of these worlds to their history books and other propaganda wherever possible.

 If this sounds familiar, compare the Party’s slogan in Orwell’s Nineteen Eighty-Four: “who controls the past … controls the future.”
-And it’s not so different from suggestions that President Trump rewrites the facts to suit.
+And it’s not so different from claims that former president Donald Trump rewrote facts about Coronavirus to suit himself.

 Types of nationalism

 The essay goes on to give examples of the different types of nationalist mindset: positive, transferred and negative.

 Here there’s discussion of neo-Toryism.
 This is marked by the desire “not to recognize that British power and influence have declined”.
 For modern readers, this may chime with the Brexit narrative.

 Under transferred nationalism, Orwell cites the English intellectual’s tendency for ‘colour feeling’ and ‘class feeling’.
 For instance, the belief that people of colour, and the working classes, are in some way superior.
 This isn’t as enlightened as it sounds.
 Such beliefs are mired in fetishisation and exoticism (see also horror film Get Out).

 Again, note the similarity with Winston Smith in Nineteen Eighty-Four, who fervently believes the proletariat can somehow rise up and smash Big Brother.